N4oki/Todo-ReactNative-firestore/README.md

 ## Getting Started

 Prerequisites
-Before you can run this app, you need to have the following installed on your machine:
+Before you can run this app, you need to set up the the development environment for React native.
+See the [React native documentation](https://reactnative.dev/docs/environment-setup) for detailed instructions.

-Node.js
-NPM or Yarn
-React Native CLI
-Android Studio or Xcode
 You also need to create a Firebase project and enable Firestore.
-See the Firebase documentation for detailed instructions.
+See the [React Native Firebase documentation](https://rnfirebase.io/) for detailed instructions.

 ## Installation